-Please contact Wayne Svejnoha, Branch Chief for Energy and Minerals at 907 271-4407 for additional information if any lands offered for lease contain a legacy well or legacy well related surface site.
+Please contact Wayne Svejnoha, Branch Chief for Energy and Minerals at 907-271-4407 for additional information if any lands offered for lease contain a legacy well or legacy well related surface site.

 Before undertaking any plugging and reclamation work under this legacy well program, the lessee must enter into an agreement with the AO.
 The lessee will need to obtain prior approval of the work planned and the type and estimated amount of costs before undertaking any plugging or reclamation work.
 After work is completed, the lessee must submit an itemized statement of the costs incurred.
 The AO must ensure that the lessee submits sufficient documentation to enable a determination that the costs are reasonable.
 If the AO determines that the costs are reasonable, the AO will approve the royalty credit amount.
-The AO must then notify by memorandum the Washington Office (310) and the Office of Natural Resource Revenue (ONRR) of the credit and the amount.
+The AO must then notify by memorandum the BLM Washington Office (Division 310) and the Office of Natural Resource Revenue (ONRR) of the credit and the amount.

 A royalty credit earned by one party may be transferred or sold to any other qualified party on the condition that the transferee specifically agrees to the terms governing the credit to which the lessee agreed.
 The parties involved are responsible for notifying ONRR of any royalty credit transfers and submit transferees' written agreement.
 The BLM will specify the form and content of the agreement.

-The following Exhibits are included in the DSS and contain additional information essential for bidders.
-Bidders are expected to understand the information contained therein.
+The following Exhibits contain additional information essential for bidders.
+Bidders are expected to understand the information contained in these exhibits.

 Exhibit A: Locator Map Tracts Offered

 Exhibit B: Description of the Tracts Offered

 Exhibit C: Appendix A of the NPR-A Record of Decision with the Lease Stipulations and Best Management Practices

-Exhibit D: The Colville River Special Area Management Plan Decision Record and Table Protection Measures 1 thru 9
+Exhibit D: The Colville River Special Area Management Plan Decision Record and Table of Protection Measures 1 thru 9.
+September 17, 2013 Memorandum indicating which Protections are duplicated in the 2013 IAP/EIS ROD.
+October 5, 2016 Memorandum indicating that the 2013 Memo is still applicable.

 Exhibit E: Bid Form and Envelope

 Exhibit F: Bidder Contact Form

 Exhibit G: Oil and Gas Lease Bond Form 3000-4 (This form may be used for lease, statewide, nationwide, or NPR-A-wide bonds).

 Exhibit H: Geophysical Exploration Rider Form for Use with NPR-A-wide bonds

 Exhibit I: Sample Lease Form AK-3130-1